 |Loyal Customers||LHX||Customers who transacted recently, and with high frequency.||Referral program.
 Gather feedback.|

 |Churning Customer||HHH||High value customer, but most likely about to churn.||Reactivation campaign aimed to drive repeat purchase|

 |Low value Lost Customers||HLL||Hasn’t transacted in a long time, with low number of transactions and spend little.||Re-engagement campaign|

 |New Customer||LLX||Recently acquired customers||Personalized communication aimed to cross-sell.|

 Variation of RFM include RFD and RFE, replacing Monetary Value by Duration and Engagement respectively.
 These variations are generally used by content websites that value metrics like time spent, viewership on their platform.

-RFM analysis focuses on just three variables while there could be others that are critical for a business.
-Another downside of RFM is it only takes historical data points in consideration while there are advanced techniques like predictive analytics that use AI to predict future customer behavior.
+RFM segmentation focuses on just three variables while there could be others that are critical for a business.
+Another downside of RFM customer segmentation is it only takes historical data points in consideration while there are advanced techniques like predictive analytics that use AI to predict future customer behavior.

-Would end this post with an example of RFM Analysis done using quartile distribution for you to explore and see RFM in practice.(source)
+Would end this post with an example of RFM Analysis example done using quartile distribution for you to explore and see RFM analysis in practice.(source)